ppy/osu-wiki/wiki/Beatmap_Editor/Compose/en.md

 **Your construction toolkit, made for DIY (do it yourself).**

-**Please note that in osu!standard, default note hitsounds work differently than in osu!mania**
+**Please note that in osu!standard, default note hit sounds work differently than in osu!mania**

 - In osu!standard, adding a clap hit sound on a note will play 'hitclap' **+ hitnormal** sound on hit, while in osu!mania, only 'hitclap' will play.